wipodev/Recaptcha_Cracker/README.md

 ## Features

 - Automated resolution of reCAPTCHA V2 captchas on web pages.
+- Automated resolution of text captchas on web pages.
 - Flexible configuration of the number of attempts to solve audio captchas.
 - Easy integration into web automation workflows.